Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 • electroencephalography.

-An integrated approach to the study of the disease will allow timely and accurate diagnosis and prescribe effective treatment.
+An integrated approach to the study of the disease will allow you to make a timely and accurate diagnosis and prescribe effective treatment.

 Treatment

-Therapy for chorea is, first of all, to eliminate the cause of the development of the disease, and this is in most cases an infectious disease.
+Therapy for chorea minor consists, first of all, in eliminating the cause of the disease, which in most cases is an infectious disease.

 The basis of treatment is antibiotic therapy.
 Penicillin and cephalosporin, as well as drugs based on them, are used as the main antibiotics for the treatment of Sydenham's chorea.

-Naturally, as a maintenance therapy for the microflora of the stomach, the doctor prescribes a course of bifidobacteria preparations (Linex, Baxet).
-This therapy especially necessary for young children, since their fragile body is not able to independently cope with such disorders in the stomach.
+Naturally, as a maintenance therapy for the gastric microflora, the doctor prescribes a course of bifidobacterial drugs (Linex, Bakset).
+This therapy It is especially necessary for young children, since their fragile bodies are not able to cope with such stomach disorders on their own.

-In addition, sedative and tranquilizing drugs may be required for the treatment of chorea minor, which are prescribed in case of negative reactions from the side psycho-emotional state child.
+In addition, for the treatment of chorea minor, sedative and tranquilizing drugs may be required, which are prescribed in case of negative reactions from the outside psycho-emotional state child.

-In addition, in most cases, it is possible to prescribe anti-inflammatory drugs to reduce inflammation in a diseased body.
+In addition, in most cases, it is possible to prescribe anti-inflammatory drugs to reduce inflammation in the diseased body.

-In severe cases, the patient without fail bed rest is shown, with a restriction on the entry of bright light and loud sounds into the room.
+In particularly severe cases, the patient in mandatory Bed rest is indicated, limiting the entry of bright light and loud sounds into the room.

-The whole complex of treatment must be carried out under the supervision of a specialist - a neurologist.
-Any self-treatment, especially those prescribed based on the results of studying information via the Internet, are strictly contraindicated.
+The entire complex of treatment must be carried out under the supervision of a specialist - a neurologist.
+Any self-treatment, especially those prescribed based on the results of studying information via the Internet are strictly contraindicated.

-Sydenham's chorea is not deadly disease and with proper treatment goes away in 5-6 weeks.
+Sydenham's chorea is not fatal disease and with proper treatment goes away in 5-6 weeks.

-Naturally, in the case reinfection a child with streptococcal infection or rheumatism may relapse.
+Naturally, in case reinfection child with streptococcal infection or rheumatism, relapse is possible.

 Among the most unpleasant complications, past illness can be attributed:

-Despite the fact that the disease is not among the deadly, there have been cases of a fatal outcome, with sudden failures of the cardiovascular system.
+Despite the fact that the disease is not considered fatal, there have been cases of death due to sudden disruptions of the cardiovascular system.

 • timely treatment of infectious diseases and rheumatic diseases;